 - On-farm quality assurance programs

 However, it's important to remember that egg and poultry safety is a shared responsibility.
 Proper consumer handling and cooking offers 100 percent defense against Salmonella.

 For more specific information on egg, chicken and turkey safety, click here.

 Egg, Chicken and Turkey Nutrition

-Eggs are one of the most inexpensive, nutrient-rich foods available and still average around just 17 cents an egg.
-For years, eggs were mistaken as the icon for high cholesterol and banished from many diets.
+Eggs are one of the most inexpensive, nutrient-rich foods available and are just pennies an egg.
 But today, the American Heart Association supports healthy Americans eating an average of an egg a day.
 Eggs contain many nutrients and are relatively low in calories.
 Eggs contain 13 essential vitamins and minerals, including vitamin D - a nutrient many Americans get too little of and is important for strong bones.

 A skinless chicken breast has only one gram of saturated fat, so it is an ideal choice for anyone limiting his or her intake of saturated fat.
 In fact, chicken breast without the skin has less fat content than sirloin steak, pot roast, hamburger (even 90 percent lean), beef tenderloin, pork chops, and ham.

 Additionally, a three-ounce serving of boneless, skinless turkey breast contains 26 grams of protein, one gram of fat and 0 grams of saturated fat.
 A skinless turkey breast has eight percent more protein than the same size serving of boneless skinless chicken breast or trimmed top loin beefsteak.